MarcusGalea/socialdata2024/_posts/2024-03-30-welcome-to-jekyll.markdown

 - Western Addition - the main attraction in this area is Japantown.
 - Bayview - low-income, residential, and industrial area.
 ![alt text2](https://raw.githubusercontent.com/MarcusGalea/socialdata2024/main/assignment_2/heatmap-1.png)
+Ιn analyzing data from 15 years (2003-2017) and mapping crime in San Francisco, it's evident that certain neighborhoods face persistent challenges, with no significant improvement over time.
+Residents in these areas are constantly at risk of assault and exposure to serious crimes.
+Despite efforts by authorities, the prevalence of crime remains unchanged, highlighting deep-rooted social and economic issues.
+To address this, proactive policing strategies and community involvement are crucial.
+By prioritizing safety measures and fostering collaboration, we can work towards creating safer environments for all residents, mitigating the pervasive fear of victimization and fostering a more secure future for San Francisco.Our analysis is corroborated and further validated by other articles, such as the one found at https://gisgeography.com/san-francisco-crime-map/.
+This reinforces the findings of our study and adds credibility to our conclusions regarding the crime landscape in San Francisco.